m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 - 🎨 Theme-Aware Design: Experience a seamless look with UI that automatically adapts to your VS Code theme.
 - ⚡ Efficient Performance: Quickly generate maps even for large and complex project structures.
 - 💡 Token Cost Estimation: Get an estimate of the token cost for the generated folder structure (useful for AI interactions).
+- 📘 Integrated Guide: Access a comprehensive guide explaining each feature and its context within the extension.

 ## How to Use